Joan Cusack

 Cusack was a cast member on the comedy sketch show Saturday Night Live from 1985 to 1986.
-She starred on the Showtime hit drama/comedy series Shameless (2011–2021) as Sheila Jackson, a role for which she received five consecutive Primetime Emmy Award nominations, winning for the first time in 2015.
+She starred on the Showtime hit drama comedy series Shameless (2011–2021) as Sheila Jackson, a role for which she received five consecutive Primetime Emmy Award nominations, winning for the first time in 2015.
 She is the sister of actress Ann Cusack and actor John Cusack.

 Early life

-Cusack was born on October 11, 1962, in New York City and was raised in Evanston, Illinois.
+Cusack was born Joan Mary Cusack on October 11, 1962, in New York City and was raised in Evanston, Illinois.
 Her mother, Ann Paula "Nancy" Cusack (née Carolan; 1929–2022), was a former mathematics teacher and political activist.
-Her father, Dick Cusack (1925–2003), was an actor and filmmaker, and two of her four siblings, Ann (born 1961) and John (born 1966), are actors.
+Her father, Dick Cusack (1925–2003), was an actor and filmmaker, and two of her four siblings, Ann and John, are actors.
 Her family is of Irish Catholic descent.
-Cusack is an alumna of the University of Wisconsin–Madison (1984).
+Cusack is an alumna of the University of Wisconsin–Madison (1984), where she earned a Bachelor's degree in English.